jdutronc/School_District_Analysis/README.md

 ### THS performance Relative to Other Schools

 <img align="right" src="Resources/THS_Ranking.png" width="400">
 The table attached here on the right shows that the performance of Thomas High School students relative to other schools appreciated significantly after removing the grades of the ninth graders.
+The average math and reading scores remained the same (see above) and so does the ranking of the school relative to others, but we can see that Thomas High School is now one of the top schools in the district in terms of the proportion of students passing math, passing reading and passing overall both math and reading.

 <br>